ecmwf/open-ecpds/docs/use-cases/data-portal-user-options.md

 portal.registrationAdminEmail = "dataadmin@example.com"
 ```

-!!! note
+!!! tip "Global admin email fallback"
-    The global `registrationEnabled` flag in `ecmwf.properties` (`[DataPortal]` section)
+    `portal.registrationAdminEmail` can also be set globally in `ecmwf.properties`
-    controls whether the *Share registration link* item is shown in the portal menu.
+    (`[DataPortal]` section) as `registrationAdminEmail=you@org.com`.
+The per-user
-    `portal.registrationAutoApprove` and `portal.registrationAdminEmail` are per-user
+    property takes precedence when set.
+Both `portal.registrationAutoApprove` and
-    properties and can differ across Data Users.
+    `portal.registrationAdminEmail` can differ independently across Data Users.

 ## Related